Adventure Tools

 How to Replace Buckles:

-1. Remove Broken Buckle: Depending on how the buckle has broken, it will either have come off or you will need to fully break it off.
+1. Remove Broken Buckle: Depending on how the buckle has broken, it will either come off, or you will need to fully break it off.

 2. Attach New Buckle: Slide the strap through a new dual snap bar buckle and secure it in place.